 Although the fingertips could be zoomed in on to show parts of the fingerprints with significant detail, the photo only showed the bottom portion of the fingerprints.
 This was initially an issue, as the UK National Database of fingerprints only stores the top of a fingerprint.
 However, the photo provided an important first step in the arrest as after the police officers gathered more evidence, they were able to match the fingerprints with the suspect.
 What started as a photo on WhatsApp ended up leading to 11 convictions.

 “While the scale and quality of the photograph proved a challenge, the small bits were enough to prove he was the dealer.
-It has now opened the floodgates and when there is part of a hand on a photograph, officers are sending them in,” said Dave Thomas, one of the officers.
+It has now opened the floodgates and when there is part of a hand on a photograph, officers are sending them in,” said Dave Thomas, one of the officers on the case.

 He proceeded to issue a warning for those criminals who use mobile phones to organize their attacks:

-Meanwhile, in China, police officers have been using advanced sunglasses with embedded facial recognition tech to identify suspects and arrest them on the spot, while India wants to rely on big data to prevent crime.
-The future is here indeed.
+This incident is one of many examples of how technology is being used to assist the cops.
+In China, police officers have been using advanced sunglasses with embedded facial recognition tech to identify suspects and arrest them on the spot, while India wants to rely on big data to prevent crime.

 Truly, the future of technology and its role in the criminal justice system is here.